blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/005-register-pool.md

 ```

 ### Step 5.4 - Add execute permissions
-Add execute permissions to the pool-registration script
+Add execute permissions to the `pool-registration.sh` script.

 ```
 chmod +x $HOME/dingo/pool-scripts/pool-registration.sh
 ```

-### Step 5.5 - Execute Script
+### Step 5.5 - Execute the Script
 The script must be executed in order to generate the new stake pool registration certificate, which will need to be submitted with a transaction.

 ```